-Much-branched annual.
-Flowerheads few to many on naked stems above the foliage, yellow, the 5–10 ray florets reflexed and notched; the disk bowl-shaped, pointing skyward, yellow.
+Bitterweed is a much-branched annual wildflower.
+Flowerheads are few to many on naked stems above the foliage, yellow, the 5–10 ray florets reflexed and notched; the yellow disk is bowl-shaped and points skyward.
 Blooms June–October.
-Leaves profuse, linear (very narrow), to 1½ inches long with smaller leaves arising from axils of larger ones.
-Plant contains bitter, toxic substances, and cattle forced to graze on it in overgrazed pastures produce bitter milk, thus the name bitterweed.
+Leaves are profuse, linear (very narrow), to 1½ inches long, with smaller leaves arising from axils of larger ones.
+This plant contains bitter, toxic substances, and cattle forced to graze on it in overgrazed pastures produce bitter milk, thus the name bitterweed.

 Similar species: Four species of Helenium grow in Missouri.
 The others are discussed elsewhere in this guide.
 All have rounded disks and yellow, fan-shaped, drooping ray flowers.
 This is the only one that is annual, has profuse, linear leaves, and lacks wings of leafy tissue on the stems.

 Height: usually to 1 foot, but rarely to 2 feet.

 Scattered to common, mostly south of the Missouri River.

 Habitat and Conservation